-Item [1] of the Schedule to the draft variation would insert a new entry, in alphabetical order, into the table to subsection S18-9(3) in Schedule 18.
-The new entry would consist of the following enzyme:
+Item [1] of the Schedule to the draft variation inserts a new entry, in alphabetical order, into the table to subsection S18-9(3).
+The new entry consists of the following enzyme in column 1 of the table:

-• α-Amylase (EC 3.2.1.1) sourced from Bacillus licheniformis containing the α-Amylase gene from a Cytophaga species.
+'α-Amylase (EC 3.2.1.1) sourced from Bacillus licheniformis containing the α-amylase gene from Cytophaga species'.